OleHolmNielsen/Slurm_tools/slurmacct/README.md

 A specific user, group or node partition may be specified.

+Output lines are sorted in order of decreasing usage, so it's easy to identify top users and groups.

 There are some advantages of ```slurmacct```  over the ```sreport``` command:

 * Partition specific accounting is possible.